Crew-co/Treasury/README.md

 ------------

 interest:
 business-rate: 1.5 # percent
 business-cap: 10000.0 # max daily gain per business

 withdraw:
 daily-limit: 5000.0 # max per player per day
+enabled: true

+bank-notes:
+enabled: true

 ------------
 Added Bank notes so the withdraw command for the wallet has a use